-When planning on moving to Lexington-Fayette, Kentucky, you don’t have to be a horse lover, but you will be among locals who are.
+When planning on moving to Lexington-Fayette Kentucky, you don’t have to be a horse lover, but you will be among locals who are.
 It is the Horse capital of the world.
 Compare several quotes all in one place at USAMovingCompanies to be sure you receive the very best deal.

 Kentucky is located in the upper Southeast portion of the United States.
 Lexington-Fayette is located in the Northeast central part of Kentucky.
 The city has been named one of CNN Money’s best places to live in America.